Programmes for High Flyers: Oxbridge and Medicine

 Early Applicants programme

 It is increasingly clear that Oxbridge admissions tutors now focus almost exclusively on academic excellence (already demonstrated and potential), plus enthusiasm and aptitude for their subject.
-Subject specific tests set by universities are increasingly the norm.
+Subject specific Admissions Tests or Thinking Skills Assessments set by universities are increasingly the norm for higher tariff universities.
+It is worth noting that these are often during October half term holiday.

 Extra curricular activities count for much less than in the past.
 So, while the College provides every opportunity for students to participate in Sports, Music and the Arts generally, this programme is about academic success.